saddle/saddle/README.md

 base is shared among the Saddle Development Team, comprised of the developers who have made such contributions.

-The copyright and license of each file shall read as follows:
+The copyright and license of each file shall read as follows (except under saddle-linalg/):

 > Copyright (c) 2013-2015 Saddle Development Team
 >